EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 'Active Jobs' is an Open OnDemand app that shows a list of active jobs submitted via Open OnDemand.

+The 'Status' in the active job table can be one of: 'Queued', 'Running', 'Hold', 'Suspend', 'Completed', 'Undetermined'.

+!!!
+Note

+    The table does not display whether a job that is 'Completed' did so with success or failure.
+However, the job details does show that information.

+To see more details about a job, click the '>' button.

 The view can be altered as follows:

 * 'All Jobs' toggles between 'All Jobs' and 'Your Jobs'.